Factbox - Why the Zika virus is causing alarm

-Global health officials are racing to better understand the Zika virus behind a major outbreak that began in Brazil last year and has spread to more than 60 countries.
+Global health officials are racing to better understand the Zika virus behind a major outbreak that began in Brazil last year and has spread to many countries in the Americas.

 The following are some questions and answers about the virus and current outbreak: